Mat-Ku/perceptron_and_novikoff_theorem/README.md

 ## Results
 The perceptron was implemented with a learning rate of 0.01 and it took 96 iterations until it had converged.
 Therefore, all test data instances were classified correctly.
+Furthermore, the upper bound given by the Novikoff theorem, holds.